eventbrite/javascript/react/testing.md

 ## Testing render

 When testing what a React component is rendering, _only test what the component itself renders_.
-So if a parent component renders child components, such as a `TextFormField` component rendering `Label` & `TextInput` components, only test that the parent renders those child components and passes the appropriate props to them.
-Do not test the markup rendered by the child components as the tests for that child component will cover that.
+Therefore if a parent component renders child components, such as a `TextFormField` component rendering `Label` & `TextInput` components, only test that the parent renders those child components and passes the appropriate props to them. **Do not** test the markup rendered by the child components because the tests for that child component will cover that.

 ```js
 // good